paul-covert/swlag/README.md

 ## Introduction

-**swlag** is numerical package designed to calculate the travel time of water from the inlet of a research vessel's underwater seawater line to the lab.
+**swlag** is numerical package designed to calculate the travel time of water from the inlet of a research vessel's underway seawater line to the lab.
+Underway seawater lines are commonly installed on oceanographic research vessels to enable mapping of surface water properties.
+The core measurements are temperature (*T*) and salinity (*S*).
+Instruments to measure additional properties, such as chlorophyll-*a* fluorescence and CO<sub>2</sub> partial pressure, are also commonly attached to the seawater line.
+When paired with ship's GPS data, maps of these surface seawater properties can be made.

+It is important to recognize that it takes a finite amount of time for the seawater to flow from the inlet in the ship's hull to the outlet in the lab.
+As a result, the time at which an analysis in the lab was made is later than the time at which the analyzed water entered the seawater line.
+Knowledge of these parameters can be used to accurately place measurements from the Loop in both geographic and temperature-salinity space.

 Originally implemented for use with data collected from "The Loop" aboard the Canadian Coast Guard Vessel *John P. Tully*, this code can be used for any underway seawater line that has temperature sensors at both the inlet and outlet (laboratory) ends of the line.

-Knowledge of these parameters can be used to accurately place measurements from the Loop in both geographic and temperature-salinity space.

 ## Installation